Muktyaramad/virtual-assistant-for-visually-impaired/README.md

 1. **Description**:

-    1. Jyoti gives a single line description of the surrounding details
+    1. muktyar gives a single line description of the surrounding details
     2. *Road Conditions*: Jyoti gives the user an overview of the road conditions, which would further the visually impaired accordingly.
     3. Jyoti also specifically mentions if the user is at common places like classrooms, kitchens, bedrooms, etc
     4. Responds the number of people, objects, etc in the frame of the webcam.